 Annuity Regulations in Florida

-The law states that an insurer or agent must “have reasonable grounds for believing the recommendation is suitable for the consumer, based on the consumer’s suitability information.”
+According to Florida law, an insurer or agent must “have reasonable grounds for believing the recommendation is suitable for the consumer, based on the consumer’s suitability information.”

 Are Annuities Protected from Creditors in Florida?